lionel68/STAN-BES-2017/readme.md

 * First version of the presentation and coding script uploaded on the 27th of October

-* Test session by Lionel in Gent on the 21st of November
+* Test session by Lionel in Gent on the 21st of November.